Guiposchew/Labs-2/README.md

 # General Info
 The experiments are divided into two categories, E (electric) & O (optic), the data colection for the experiments was done at the University laboratory and all the data analysis was done later, each experiment folder has the data files, python scripts necessary and final report notebook and pdf.

+The Electronic final report can be found at 📄 [Open full report](https://guiposchew.github.io/pdfs/Report_Electronic_Labs.pdf)